DavidBoja/Fitbit-smart-alarm/README.md

 We will remember the "whatever_your_code_is" variable as FITBIT_AUTHORIZATION in step 2) of this tutorial.

 ![The process of obtaining the FITBIT_AUTHORIZATION parameter.
 Confidential info is hidden in red](https://github.com/DavidBoja/Fitbit-smart-alarm/blob/master/images/fitbit_authorization_hidden.png)
+*The process of obtainint the FITBIT_AUTHORIZATION parameter.
+Confidential info is hidden in red*

 ### 2) Heroku
 The python script "smart_alarm.py" does all the work on a Heroku server.